Storm v Panthers

 The Nottingham Panthers

-Kevin Carr returned between the pipes for the Panthers, after having last night off, opposite Matt Ginn for the Storm.
+Kevin Carr started in goal for the Panthers opposite Matt Ginn for the Storm.

 Both sides exchanged early chances in a frenetic opening five minutes, the games first stoppage in play coming at the 5.07 mark.

 Nottingham got the game’s first powerplay when Raymond Grewal (5.30) was sent to the box for delaying the game and Sam Herr (7.08) made the home side pay, the Panthers’ Captain finding a soft spot in the slot from which to fire past Ginn and record his 50th point of the regular season.

 Henrik Samuelsson (9.42) tied the game on the Storm’s first powerplay of the night, the former NHLer taking advantage of a Panther’s turnover and beating Carr high on the glove side.